Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Depending on where you are visiting, an ambulance bill could cost you hundreds of dollars or several thousand (if an air ambulance is needed).

-Aside from emergency medical coverage, there are additional insurance travellers should consider before embarking on a summer trip
+Aside from emergency medical coverage, there are additional insurance options travellers should consider before embarking on a summer trip

-Other coverage you may need outside of Ontario is rental vehicle damage insurance – if you’re renting a car for your summer road trip you may want to get additional coverage.
+Other coverage you may need outside of Ontario is rental vehicle damage insurance – if you’re renting a car for your summer road trip, you may want to get additional coverage.
 While some auto insurance companies offer rental car insurance, you may not want to rely on your personal insurance.
 You’re likely driving in an unfamiliar car in an unfamiliar place – why risk an accident ending up on your personal insurance?

 Additional tips or advice for travellers planning summer road trips